 - a.
 Night flow analysis will be conducted at least twice a year and no sooner or later than 6 months apart. - b.
-Water usage will be recorded every minute for one hour between 1 am and 3 am using a distribution meter.
-Prior to the night flow analysis, users of the system will be requested to refrain from using water between 1 am and 3 am on this date.
+Water usage will be recorded every minute for one hour during a period of anticipated low water demand using a distribution meter (between 1 am and 3 am is recommended).
+Prior to the night flow analysis, users of the system will be requested to refrain from using water during the date and time of the scheduled night flow analysis.
 (Night flow analysis will be conducted prior to sprinkler season.) - c.
-If the low flow is above the baseline, then flows will continue to be recorded for an additional hour. - d.
-If the low flow is more than 2 gpm above the baseline, a leak will be suspected. - 1.
+If the lowest flow is above the baseline flow, then water usage will continue to be recorded every minute for an additional hour. - d.
+If the lowest flow is more than 2 gpm above the baseline, a leak will be suspected. - 1.
 All residents will be asked to check their homes for leaks, including running toilets and outdoor spigots.
 The previous steps will then be repeated in 3 days.
-If the low flow is still above the baseline, the actions in Steps 2 and 3 below will be taken. - 2.
-If the leak continues, select portions of the system will be isolated and evaluated by closing valves while monitoring the change in flow as measured by the distribution meter.
+If the lowest flow is still above the baseline flow, the actions in Steps 2 and 3 below will be taken. - 2.
+Select portions of the system will be isolated and evaluated by closing valves while monitoring the change in flow as measured by the distribution meter.
 For example, when one valve is closed, the person in the field operating the valve will then communicate with a second person observing the distribution meter to monitor for a change in the background flow. - 3.
 No later than two weeks after isolating the leak to a branch of the system, a sub-contractor skilled in acoustic leak detection will be retained and will assist with pinpointing the leak. - e.
-Records will be maintained of each night flow analysis, including recorded flows and leak detection results.
+Records will be maintained of each night flow analysis, including recorded flows and leak repair results.